yuejoyceliu/yueliu96.github.io/source/_posts/Introduction-to-Computational-Chemistry.md

 date: 2019-03-09 21:24:33
 tags:
 - ComputChem
-categoreis:
+categories:
 - NoteBook
 ---

 **Reference** Jensen, F., 2017.
 Introduction to computational chemistry.
 John wiley & sons.

-A Z-matrix is a conventient way of specifying a molecular geometry in terms of internal coordinates, and it is used by many electronic structure programs.
-Futhermore, geometry optimizations are often performed in Z-matirx variables, and since optimizations in a good set of internal coordinates are significantly faster than in Cartesian coordinates.
+A Z-matrix is a convenient way of specifying a molecular geometry in terms of internal coordinates, and it is used by many electronic structure programs.
+Furthermore, geometry optimizations are often performed in Z-matrix variables, and since optimizations in a good set of internal coordinates are significantly faster than in Cartesian coordinates.

 # 1. Introduction